Donald Riegle: Later life

-In 1995, he joined Weber Shandwick Public Affairs, in Washington, D.C.
+In 1995, Riegle joined Shandwick Public Affairs, in Washington, D.C.
 There, he was instrumental in building the company's government affairs practice and played an important part in the procurement of Powell Tate, a government affairs firm that is now owned by Weber Shandwick and still operating in Washington D.C., under its independent brand.
 As the company grew, he took on more responsibility and eventually served as deputy chairman.
 He joined public relations firm APCO Worldwide in 2001, as chairman of government relations in Washington, D.C.

-Riegle endorsed Bernie Sanders for the Democratic nomination for President of the United States in both 2016 and 2020.
+He endorsed Bernie Sanders for the Democratic nomination for President of the United States in both 2016 and 2020.

+Personal life and death

+Riegle was married three times.
+He was married to Nancy Brandt from 1957 to 1971.
+He was married to Meredith White, the niece of U.S. Supreme Court Justice Byron White, from 1972 to 1977.
+Both marriages ended in divorce.
+In 1978, he married Lori Hansen, a U.S. Senate staffer and Social Security policy specialist.
+They remained married for 48 years until his passing.

+Riegle died from cardiac arrest at his home in San Diego, on April 24, 2026, at the age of 88.